mattlewis92/generator-angular-library/README.md

 npm install -g generator-angular2-module
 ```

-Then generate your new project:
+Then create your new repo on github, check it out and from the root of the repo folder run:

 ```bash
 yo angular2-module